-Drugs to treat cancer typically focus on the tumor’s location in the body.
+Drugs to treat cancer typically focus on the tumor’s location in your body.
 They bombard the cancer along with the healthy cells around it.
 But what if doctors could tailor cancer treatment just for you, based on the specific features of your tumor?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy